-The MyBenefits CalWIN website is the fast, easy way for Orange County residents to apply for and manage public assistance services online, including Medi-Cal.
+The BenefitsCal website is a fast, easy way for Contra Costa County residents to apply for and manage public assistance services online, including Medi-Cal.

-With a MyBenefits CalWIN account, you can perform the following tasks online:
+With a BenefitsCal account, you can perform the following tasks online:

 - See if you are eligible for Medi-Cal and other benefits